aptise/peter_sslers/docs/README_DEVELOPMENT.md

     }

 Good to go?
-Ok, run pebble!
+You can run pebble in a mode where it attempts to validate challenges...

     PEBBLE_VA_ALWAYS_VALID=0 \
         PEBBLE_AUTHZREUSE=100 \